-Enrolled degree-seeking students may earn college credit for prior-learning by taking CLEP (College Level Examination Program) exams.
+Enrolled degree-seeking students may earn college credit by taking CLEP (College Level Examination Program) exams.
 CLEP is a credit-by-examination program offered through the College Board.
-No more than 12 CLEP credits will be accepted and CLEP credits may only be applied to courses on the acceptable listing managed by the Office of Records and Registration.
+A minimum score of 50 must be achieved on the exam, and no more than 12 CLEP credits will be awarded.
+Detailed score requirements and course equivalencies can be found online at garrettcollege.edu/transfer-to-gc.

-Students must request the College Board forward CLEP test scores directly to Garrett College for evaluation.
-CLEP credit granted by another institution does not directly transfer to Garrett College.
+To receive credit, students must request an official CLEP transcript be sent directly to Garrett College for evaluation.
+CLEP credit granted by another institution does not automatically transfer to Garrett College.
+Students may order transcripts via their My CLEP Account on the College Board website.